HL7/fhir-sdoh-clinicalcare/input/input/pagecontent/sdoh_clinical_care_scope.md

 ####  Out of Scope

 This project will not validate or provide incentives for implementation of the identified SDOH data elements.
+Providing guidance on the frequency of administering asseessment (this is left up to the resposible organizations based on their standards of practice).
+Standards for reporting quality measures to payers or quality organizattions -- this is left to the Data Exchange for Quality Meaures Implementaion Guide that was co-authored by NCQA.

 <br>
 ### Conceptual Framework